jakobdue/MasterThesisDrones/README.md

 This repository contains the implementation and experimental evaluation framework developed for a master's thesis on collision avoidance and coordinated control in multi-drone systems.

+Videos of the Crazyflie drones can be found in /VideosOfDroneFlight

 The project focuses primarily on:

 - Barrier-function-based collision avoidance